bproai/pieverse-desktop/Business Plan/business-plan.md

 - **Value Alignment Insurance**: Sophisticated mechanisms to ensure representation remains aligned with the user's core values and ethical boundaries regardless of context

-This long-term vision extends PiEVerse beyond knowledge management into a comprehensive human extension and performance optimization system.
+This long-term vision extends PieVerse beyond knowledge management into a comprehensive human extension and performance optimization system.
 By combining biometric data, cognitive assessment, and targeted training with AGI partnership, users will be able to systematically multiply their impact while maintaining wellbeing.

 ## Business Model